Report: Aragon man sold pistol to man arrested in connection with double homicide investigation

-An Aragon man was arrested Friday and charged with selling a stolen firearm to a man who is in jail in connection with the investigation to the killing of two Floyd County women.
+An Aragon man was arrested Friday and charged with selling a stolen firearm to a man who is in jail in connection with the investigation of the killing of two Floyd County women.

 According to Floyd County Jail reports:

-No new arrests have been made at this point in the investigation into the slaying of two Rome half-sisters whose bodies were discovered off the bypass on May 13.
+No new arrests have been made at this point in the investigation into the slaying of two Rome half-sisters whose bodies were discovered off the East Rome Bypass on May 13.

-The days immediately following their discovery revealed some details, including the GBI’s determination that the two were murdered sometime between the evening of May 12 and the morning of May 13 before being dropped over the side of the Etowah River Bridge on the East Rome Bypass.
+The days immediately following their discovery revealed some details, including the GBI’s determination that the two were murdered sometime between the evening of May 12 and the morning of May 13 before being dropped over the side of the Etowah River Bridge just south of Grizzard Park.

 The two were in Richardson’s 1997 gold Toyota Corolla during the evening of May 12, but according to information released on May 20 the car has not been found.